Spacechild1/aoo/README.md

 command in the toplevel folder and it will store the generated files in the `doxygen` folder.
 You can view the documentation in a standard web browser by opening `doxygen/html/index.html`.

-The library features 4 object classes:
+The library features four object classes:

 `AooSource` - AOO source object, see `aoo_source.h` resp. `aoo_source.hpp` in `include/aoo`.